Christian Arroyo Player Props: Red Sox vs. Athletics

 - The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics surrender the second-most home runs in baseball (126 total, 1.4 per game).
+- The Athletics allow the second-most home runs in baseball (128 total, 1.4 per game).

-- Blackburn gets the start for the Athletics, his eighth of the season.
-He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.
+- Sears makes the start for the Athletics, his 18th of the season.
+He is 1-6 with a 4.09 ERA and 89 strikeouts in 94 2/3 innings pitched.

-- The righty last pitched on Sunday against the Chicago White Sox, when he tossed five innings, allowing five earned runs while giving up six hits.
+- The left-hander last pitched on Tuesday against the Detroit Tigers, when he went 7 1/3 scoreless innings while giving up five hits.

-- The 29-year-old has amassed an ERA of 4.50, with 10 strikeouts per nine innings, in seven games this season.
-Opponents have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.